Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 04 : Merge Intervals.md

     return intervals
   }

-  //sort the intervals on the start time intervals.sort((a,b) => a.start - b.start)
+  //sort the intervals on the startTime intervals.sort((a,b) => a.start - b.start)
   const mergedIntervals = []